 For determining cash flows for interest bearing borrowings which are based on floating interest rate, the spot interest rate in effect at the balance sheet date has been used.
-The unused limit of Group's overdraft facilities as at 31 December 2017 was € 219 thousand (31 December 2016: € 195 thousand) and the limit of factoring was € 857 thousand (31 December 2016: € 613 thousand).
+The unused limit of Group's overdraft facilities as at 31 December 2018 was € 82 thousand (31 December 2017: € 219 thousand) and there were no active factoring contracts (31 December 2017: € 857 thousand).
 From April 2017 the loan agreement was changed to annual amortisation schedule of 20 years with monthly payback obligation by the lender.
-In December 2017, amendment to the previous agreement was made, that as of February 2018 the loan amortisation schedule shall be reduced to 15 years.
-With post-balance sheet amendment of loan contract (see also note 28), as of July 2018 the loan amortisation schedule shall be reduced to 12 years.
+In December 2017, amendment to the previous agreement was made, that as of February 2018 the loan amortisation schedule was reduced to 15 years.
+From July 2018 the loan amortisation schedule was reduced to 12 years.